tobek/headsoak/notes.md

 ### todo next

+- on cancel modal, if dynamic prog tag editor and text has changed, confirm
 - 'security' or 'privacy' settings section
     - ask password for viewing private notes - default on
     - ask password for programmatic notes - default off